 In late 2017, Duke alum Paul Younes (MBA’16) came across an episode of BBC’s popular series Blue Planet that showed the damage humans are doing to the earth’s oceans in the form of plastic and other pollutants.
 Appalled by what he saw, he decided to share the video with his family and friends.
 When Stella, his (then) six-year-old daughter, saw the video, she was upset to see the effect man-made waste is having on marine life.
-Having recently donated to a friend who was collecting items for a local animal shelter in lieu of birthday gifts, she was inspired by the idea of giving back.
-Stella decided that, instead of receiving presents for her seventh birthday, she wanted to raise money for an organization that would help clean up one of the things she adores most – the ocean.
+Having recently donated to a friend collecting items for a local animal shelter in lieu of birthday gifts, Stella was inspired by the idea of giving back.
+She decided that, instead of receiving presents for her seventh birthday, she wanted to raise money for an organization that would help clean up one of the things she adores most: the ocean.

 Paul, an alumnus of the Fuqua School of Business, remembered that Duke has a school of the environment.
 “I contacted the Nicholas School, and was surprised to hear that Duke has a marine lab – one right here in North Carolina,” said the Durham resident.
 The Nicholas School’s Office of Development and Alumni Relations connected Younes with Courtney Edwards, Communications and Development Coordinator at the Lab, who helped coordinate the family’s plan to raise money for the DUML Community Science Initiative.
 “The idea was to do what Stella wanted to do for the ocean and then kind of marry that with Duke University.
 I think Duke is a great platform for [raising awareness for important causes],” the Fuqua alum went on to say.
 Once they knew where they wanted to donate, Stella and her parents put together a fundraising campaign on a popular crowd-funding website.
 They shared the campaign with friends and family and quickly raised four hundred dollars.
 Edwards then helped the Younes’ coordinate their family visit to the Marine Lab so Stella could present a check to Liz DeMattia, Lead Research Scientist for the Community Science Initiative.